CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ```

 ###### 4.3.4 Outputs
 And finally, we specify the outputs, together with its type.
 For convenience (we'll see this later), the easiest thing is to output a dictionary called `result` containing the output.
-The task we are running returns this dictionary with keys `predictions` and `accuracy`, where the values are the two desired outputs.
+The step we are running returns this dictionary with keys `predictions` and `accuracy`, where the values are the two desired outputs.

 We also need to specify the type of the returned output.
 In the .yaml file, new custom types can be defined.
 By default, string, int, float, or bool, are recognized.
 To keep things simple, we added a custom type called `output_type` in the main part of the .yaml file.
 ```yaml